1974 New York Mets season

 The 1974 New York Mets season was the 13th regular season for the Mets, who played home games at Shea Stadium.
-Led by manager Yogi Berra, the team finished the season with a record of 71–91, placing fifth in the National League East.
+Led by manager Yogi Berra, the team finished the season with a record of 71–91, placing fifth in the National League East, seventeen games behind the first place Pittsburgh Pirates.
 This was the first time the Mets had a losing season since 1968.